php-dev-br/laravel-doc-pt-br/scout.md

 <a name="removing-records"></a>
 ### Removing Records

-To remove a record from your index, `delete` the model from the database.
+To remove a record from your index, simply `delete` the model from the database.
 This form of removal is even compatible with [soft deleted](eloquent.md#soft-deleting) models:

     $order = App\Order::find(1);